NecRaul/git-neko/README.md

 # git-neko

-CLI for downloading all repositories from a specified user.
+CLI for syncing repositories from a specified GitHub user.

 ## Installation